• Mental Health

 Sex therapy is an effective way to achieve satisfaction in your sex life.
 Seeking consultation with a credentialed and knowledgeable provider can help both couples and individuals address common sexual concerns.
 Typical rates for a certified sex therapist are on the upper end of private pay therapy rates in your area, and treatment can last anywhere from a few sessions to a few years, depending on the issues being addressed.

 Therapeutic goals are established by the client in areas of their sex life that cause them difficulty or dissatisfaction, whether that be through internal thought patterns or outward expression.
-These goals are often addressed in tandem with other therapeutic topics typical to counseling, such as partner relational issues, conflict, stress, trauma, anxiety or depression.
+These goals are often addressed in tandem with other therapeutic topics typical to counseling, such as a sexless marriage or relationship, conflict in the relationship, stress, sexual trauma, anxiety, or depression.

 Sex therapy will never include sexual contact with your therapist.
 Sex therapy is NOT sex surrogacy or a euphemism for sex work of any kind.